B-Sahana/Custom-Button-Sample/README.md

 ## Installation

-Latest version of the library can be found on Maven Central.
+Latest version of the customButton(Custom Button) android library can be found on Maven Central.

 # For Gradle users
 Open your ```build.gradle``` Then, include the library as dependency:

 ```
-implementation 'com.barelogics:sahana.customButton:1.6'
+implementation 'com.barelogics:sahana.customButton:1.7'
 ```

 # For Maven users